The role of electron interactions in a failed insulator revealed by shot noise: Methods

-\textbf{Methods.} We studied SN in nanojunctions based on Ta whose disordered nitrogen-doped thin films are known to exhibit a failed insulator state~\cite{Breznay2017}, and which is widely utilized as an efficient spin Hall material~\cite{liu2012spin}.
+We studied SN in nanojunctions based on Ta whose disordered nitrogen-doped thin films are known to exhibit a failed insulator state~\cite{Breznay2017}, and which is widely utilized as an efficient spin Hall material~\cite{liu2012spin}.
 Ultrashort vertical junctions (VNJs) were fabricated from multilayers deposited by ultrahigh vacuum sputtering, using a multistep e-beam lithography technique developed for nanomagnetic devices [see Supplemental material (SM) for details~\cite{supp}] ~\cite{PhysRevLett.119.257201}.
 The VNJ length $L$ is given by the thickness of the Ta layer partially patterned into a circular nanopillar with diameter of $40$~nm, and sandwiched between low-resistivity electrodes, Fig.~\ref{fig:1}(c).

 Metallic underlayers formed by the electrodes stabilize the $\alpha$-Ta allotrope, a typical Fermi liquid [Fig.~\ref{fig:1}(a)]~\cite{Szurek2025}.
 To avoid this, we used a small $N_2$ pressure $P_{N2}=4\times10^{-6}$~Torr during the Ta deposition, resulting in a few percent of nitrogen incorporated in the lattice, inset in Fig.~\ref{fig:1}(a) [see SM for details~\cite{supp}].
 We label this material low-doped (LD) Ta.
-Its resistivity is only $10\%$ higher than that of pure $\beta$-Ta, and exhibits a nearly identical temperature dependence (Fig.~\ref{fig:1}(a)), while Hall carrier concentration is increased due to nitrogen doping (Fig.~\ref{fig:1}(b)).
-Higher nitrogen doping resulted in larger but still non-divergent NTCR (Fig.~\ref{fig:1}(a)), showing that the failed insulator state is robust with respect to disorder and cannot be interpreted as being on the verge of MIT.
+Its resistivity is only $13\%$ higher than that of pure $\beta$-Ta, and exhibits a nearly identical temperature dependence with the ratio of resistivities varying by less than $0.5\%$ over the entire measured temperature range (Fig.~\ref{fig:1}(a)).
+The Hall carrier concentration is somewhat increased due to doping by nitrogen (Fig.~\ref{fig:1}(b)).
+Both $\beta$-Ta and LD-Ta show a modest temperature dependence of the Hall carrier concentration, with opposite trends.
+We tentatively attribute these effects to the partial breakdown of single-particle picture due to the large e-e interaction effects, which are shown below to depend on disorder.
+Nevertheless, the similarity of temperature-dependent resistivities demonstrates the same robust mechanisms of electronic transport.
+If the anomalous properties of $\beta$-Ta and LD Ta were associated with proximity to Mott-Anderson MIT, additional disorder introduced by nitrogen doping would result in a transition to the insulating state~\cite{PhysRevB.92.125143,Gebhard1997}.
+Higher nitrogen doping increases $\rho$ and enhances NTCR [Fig.~\ref{fig:1}(a)].
+However, the resistivity does not diverge even for the highest doping levels within the studied range.
+This confirms that the failed insulator state in $\beta$-Ta cannot be explained by single-particle disorder.